marmelab/react-admin/docs/Authorization.md

 ## `usePermissions()` Hook

 You might want to check user permissions inside a [custom page](./Admin.md#customroutes).
-That's the purpose of the `usePermissions()` hook,which calls the `authProvider` with the `AUTH_GET_PERMISSIONS` type on mount, and returns the result when available:
+That's the purpose of the `usePermissions()` hook, which calls the `authProvider` with the `AUTH_GET_PERMISSIONS` type on mount, and returns the result when available:

 ```jsx
 // in src/MyPage.js